holesail/holesail/README.md

 ## License

-Holesail Server is released under the GPL-3.0 License.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for more information.
+This project is licensed under the GNU AGPL v3 license — see the LICENSE
 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.